-(2) Salt-controllable dyes: These are dyes of relatively low reactivity towards cotton under alkaline conditions and therefore the dyeing temperature will be as high as 80 °C. They have appreciable substantivity and level dyeing requires careful addition of salt to promote exhaustion.
+(2) Salt-controllable dyes: Salt-controllable dyes required high temperature close to 80 °C as the reactivity of these dyes is quite low for cotton even under the alkaline condition.
+They have appreciable substantivity.
+Here salt addition facilitates level dyeing by promoting exhaustion.
 Examples in this class include TCP, MCT as well as MFT reactive dyes

-(3) Temperature-controllable dyes: Which undergo fixation at high temperatures even under neutral conditions.
+(3) Temperature-controllable dyes: These dyes undergo fixation at high temperatures even under neutral conditions.
 The NT dyes are in this class.

 We already come to know about the classification of reactive dye depending on the reactive group present in it.
 Let’s know elaborately about reactive group present in the reactive dye.